 You’ll see old blue cable car trams and these are often headed to the BBD Bagh area, which is known as the government area, where you’ll also see much colonial architecture.

 Book your Kolkata trip tickets in advance.
 I used 12GoAsia to book transportation for my Thailand trip.

 Where to stay in Kolkata

-For those looking for pampering, The Grand Oberoi is located in the heart of the Esplanade area next to the Indian Museum.
+The Grand Oberoi – For those looking for pampering, The Grand Oberoi is located in the heart of the Esplanade area next to the Indian Museum.
 If you want to know where celebrities go, you’ve found it.
-It has it’s own gated driveway with uniformed valet and bellhops to give you a colonial hospitality.
+It has its own gated driveway with uniformed valet and bellhops to give you colonial hospitality.

-Note: My half-day city of tour of Kolkata was sponsored by Viator as an effort to help make some of my Kolkata filming possible.
+Note: This post has affiliate links that help me maintain my site.
+This is at no extra cost to you and I only recommend services I would use.
+My half-day city of a tour of Kolkata was sponsored by Viator as an effort to help make some of my Kolkata filming possible.
 As always, my opinions are my own